 Treblab N8 Review | Wireless Neckband Sport Earbuds

-This is Treblab’s sport IEM in a flexible neckband form factor featuring IPX 5 water resistant and magnetic ends.
-The package comes included with the charging cable, 3 pair of earfins and 6 pair of eartips (3 silicone and 3 foam).
-The foam earfins, the eartips and the neckband does well for high intense movement and activities such as rock climbing and running.
+This is Treblab’s wireless sport IEM, it is a flexible neckband featuring IPX5 meaning it’s sweat and water resistant.
+The earbuds features magnetic ends as well.
+The package comes included with a charging cable, 3 pair of ear-fins and 6 pair of ear-tips (3 silicone and 3 foam).
+The foam ear-tips, the ear-fins and the neckband perform (surprisingly) well for high intense movement.
+Latest pricing here Amazon/Shopee/Lazada.

-The control center is located on the left side, house the microphone which is crystal clear during call, charging port and your typical 3 button array setup.
-I wished the tactile bump is slightly rise cause as its hard to feel them tho the button are nice and clicky.
+The control center is located on the left side and it houses the microphone which is crystal clear during the call, charging port and your typical 3 button array setup.
+I wished the tactile bump is slightly higher because I find it hard to pinpoint the button but it should be noted that the button are nice and has a clicky sound.

-The cable does touch the face a little, tho treblab also offer true wireless earbuds if you don’t like wires which we have reviewed in the past.
-Passive (hardware based) sound isolation is good as the sound tube goes deep into the ear canal.
+The cable does touch the face a little, tho Treblab also sells a true wireless earbuds if you don’t prefer to use the wires.
+The passive (hardware based) sound isolation is good as the sound tube goes deep into the ear canal for a good listening experience.

 Playtime: Up to 9 hours